Ilusion9/mapentities-sm/README.md

 # Examples
 ## Add entities
 - Both key and value are required when you add a keyvalue.
-- Use "output" "1" if the keyvalue is an output.
+- Use output: 1 if the keyvalue is an output.

 ```
 "Add Entities"